maximelavail/cpp.arbitrage_bot/README.md

 This project is a **high-frequency arbitrage bot** operating on the **Aptos blockchain**.
 The bot is designed to execute optimized transactions across multiple **DEXs (Decentralized Exchanges)** and **Binance** to capture price discrepancies and generate profits efficiently.

+⚠️ this readme is not the final documentation, it will be posted shortly, for the moment I wrote this quickly.

 ### Table of Contents
 - 1. Technical Architecture
 - 2. System Diagram